Organise and sign a petition

-When you create an e-petition it may take 5 working days before it is published online.
+When you create an e-petition on our website, it may take 5 working days before it is published online.
 This is because we have to check the content is suitable before it is made available for anyone to sign.

 When an e-petition has reached its deadline and closed, it will automatically be sent to the Head of Democratic Services.

-Send your petition to: Head of Democratic Service, Medway Council, Gun Wharf, Dock Road, Chatham, Kent, ME4 4TR.
+Send your petition to: Head of Democratic Services, Medway Council, Gun Wharf, Dock Road, Chatham, Kent, ME4 4TR.